Anxious Ferguson waits for grand jury's decision

 St. Louis County prosecutors have said the grand jury's decision will be announced at a news conference, but the date, time and location remain unknown.
 Crump said he expected to get about six hours notice before an announcement.

-In anticipation of the announcement, barriers were erected over the weekend around the courthouse where the jury meets, and traffic restrictions were imposed on some nearby roads.
-The streets were largely empty of people on Sunday during torrential rain.
+Steady rain put a dampener on Saturday night's demonstrations in Ferguson.
+About 40 protesters, mostly teenagers, strode up and down a main street, waving upside-down U.S. flags and home-made placards and chanting, "We're young, we're strong, we're marching all night long."

+Convoys of law enforcement vehicles patrolled after dark, and for a fourth straight night other protesters gathered outside police headquarters while a helicopter with a spotlight buzzed overhead.

-Two people were arrested outside Ferguson police headquarters late Saturday - an activist from Chicago who has been detained during protests three times since Wednesday and a man identified as a Washington, D.C. based-reporter.
+As on previous evenings, demonstrators briefly blocked the road and there were at least two arrests: an activist from Chicago who has been detained three times since Wednesday, and a man identified as a Washington, D.C. based-reporter.

 Missouri Governor Jay Nixon has declared a state of emergency and called in National Guard troops to back up police, which protesters have criticized as heavy-handed.